-The structures of S100_IC_Feature, S100_DrawingInstruction, and S100_IC_SuppressedFeatureLayer elements correspond to the model and documentation in Section 4 and are depicted below.
+The structures of S100_IC_Feature, S100_DrawingInstruction, and S100_IC_SuppressedFeatureLayer elements correspond to the model and documentation in Section 4 and are depicted in Figure 11-6, Figure 11-7, and Figure 11-8.
 The elements in the derivedFeatures container are intended for Level 3 and 4 functionality and are not described in this edition of the specification.